mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Modify Optimal Power Flow
-Now, let us introduce changes to the power system from the previous example:
+Now introduce changes to the power system from the previous example:
 ```@example dcopf
 updateGenerator!(analysis; label = "Generator 2", maxActive = 0.08)
 nothing # hide
 ```

-Next, we want to solve this modified optimal power flow problem.
-If we use [`solve!`](@ref solve!(::DcOptimalPowerFlow)) at this point, the primal and dual initial values will be set to the previously obtained values:
+Next, solve this modified optimal power flow problem.
+If [`solve!`](@ref solve!(::DcOptimalPowerFlow)) is used at this point, the primal and dual initial values will be set to the previously obtained values:
 ```@example dcopf
 powerFlow!(analysis)
 nothing # hide
 ```

-As a result, we obtain a new solution:
+This produces a new solution:
 ```@repl dcopf
 print(system.generator.label, analysis.power.generator.active)
 print(system.bus.label, analysis.voltage.angle)